mutazhameed/ToadCareers/README.md

     - filter and search applicant for job
     - change applicant status

+####Requirements
+Apache, Nginx, or Microsoft IIS
+PHP 5.4 or higher
+MySQL 5.6 or higher, for im using Full-text index in search module.

 ####Installation
 create the database and configure it in `app/config/database.php` In Artisan run